 - Give yourself projects.
 Challenge yourself to do something differently than you have in the past.
 If it’s not appropriate to experiment with tech on the job, give yourself independent projects.
 Learn a new technology platform and build a product to test your new chops.
 Consider it like exercising – do it regularly to get stronger and stay that way.

 - Stay curious.
-It’s the most important one on this list.
-It’s the hardest one on the list!
+It’s the most important one on this list – and it’s the hardest one on the list!
 Staying curious across the trajectory of your career requires you to remain smitten with technology for decades.
 Never resting on your laurels, you keep your eyes open for new – nay, better! – ways to do things and how you can incorporate it into your next project.
 Staying curious will not only keep you ahead of the curve, no matter where you are in your career, but continue to grow your career and make it ever rewarding.
-Learn something new every day to keep yourself sharp, once you stop learning you become stagnant which is not putting you in a position to succeed.
+Learn something new every day to keep yourself sharp.
+Once you stop learning, you become stagnant which is not putting you in a position to succeed.

 Even if you’re not targeting a position change (i.e., growing from software engineer to architect) or you’re already a team lead, manager or architect, the advice above will keep you from becoming a non-marketable skillset.
 Not only will you position yourself to make the best technology decisions for your products, you’ll know – before the competition – what’s coming next and what talent you’ll need to stay ahead.
 In order to be the best, you must continue to grow every day.